-On April 27, 2016, the Company filed an action in the U.S. District Court for the District of Columbia against the FDA and other federal defendants seeking an order requiring the FDA to recognize orphan drug exclusivity for BENDEKA for the treatment of CLL and indolent B-cell NHL.
-On June 8, 2018, the Court issued a decision requiring the FDA to recognize seven years of orphan drug exclusivity in the U.S. for BENDEKA, and on July 6, 2018 the FDA recognized such ODE until December 7, 2022.
+On April 27, 2016, the Company filed an action in the U.S. District Court for the District of Columbia against the FDA and other federal defendants seeking an order requiring the FDA to recognize orphan drug exclusivity for Bendeka for the treatment of CLL and indolent B-cell NHL.
+On June 8, 2018, the Court issued a decision requiring the FDA to recognize seven years of orphan drug exclusivity in the U.S. for Bendeka, and on July 6, 2018 the FDA recognized such ODE until December 7, 2022.
 In addition, on July 6, 2018, the FDA submitted a Motion to Alter or Amend the Judgement Pursuant to Rule 59(e), pursuant to which the FDA requested that the Court amend its decision to make clear that the decision does not affect any applications referencing TREANDA.
 The FDA's motion was denied by the Court on August 1, 2018 on the grounds that the FDA had not satisfied the standard for altering or amending the judgment.
 The FDA and two intervenors have appealed the Court's final judgment to the U.S. Court of Appeals for the District of Columbia Circuit.
-The briefing schedule issued by the Court of Appeals provides for briefing in those appeals to be completed by June 24, 2019.
-On February 20, 2019, the FDA issued a decision in favor of the Company, regarding the scope of exclusivity for BENDEKA.
-Pursuant to the decision and provided that the Court's decision is not reversed upon appeal, no bendamustine product used to treat the same indications (including generic versions of TREANDA) may launch in the United States until December 7, 2022 unless it is clinically superior to BENDEKA.
+The briefing schedule issued by the Court of Appeals provides for briefing in those appeals to be completed by July29, 2019.
+On February 20, 2019, the FDA issued a decision in favor of the Company, regarding the scope of exclusivity for Bendeka.
+Pursuant to the decision, no bendamustine product used to treat the same indications (including generic versions of TREANDA) may launch in the United States until December 7, 2022 unless it is clinically superior to Bendeka.
 The Company expects to vigorously pursue the scope of its exclusivity grant.